Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

 - **G2**: The cell enlarges for the preparation of mitosis and the spindle fibres start to form
 - **M**: Mitosis phase is the nuclear division of the cell (consisting of prophase, metaphase, anaphase and telophase).

-We will be looking at cells in the S and G2 or M phase.
-To do this we will first need a list of marker genes.
+We will be scoring cells on which phase it is likely in using a set of marker genes indicative of that phase.
+Marker genes act as a type of identity or signature of a particular cell state, type, or some other intracellular process we are interested in.
 To score a gene list, the algorithm calculates the difference of mean expression of the given list and the mean expression of reference genes.
 To build the reference, the function randomly chooses a bunch of genes matching the distribution of the expression of the given list.

 First we will need the [marker gene list](https://raw.githubusercontent.com/Nuwa-genomics/Nuwa/main/app/data/cell_cycle_marker_genes.csv)